-Most of our patients assume that if they took a pregnancy test and the result was positive that they are obviously pregnant.
+Many of our patients assume that if they take a pregnancy test and the result is positive that they are pregnant.
 However, that may not always be the case.
-This may sound crazy but just hang on while we explain.
+Let us explain.

-So the only way to confirm if you are actually pregnant after having received a positive test result on a pregnancy test is through ultrasound.
-The ultrasound scan can confirm pregnancy by detecting the following items:
+The only way to confirm a positive result on a pregnancy test is through ultrasound.
+The ultrasound confirms pregnancy by detecting the following:

-- A gestational sac (a sac of fluid that surrounds the baby in early pregnancy prior to the placenta forming).
+- A gestational sac with a yolk sac (a sac of fluid that surrounds the baby in early pregnancy, an indication of early pregnancy).

-- The presence of a measurable fetal heartbeat.
+- The presence of a measurable human fetal heartbeat.

 - If the pregnancy is developing within the uterus.
-If pregnancy is developing outside of the uterus, called an ectopic or tubal pregnancy, immediate medical attention is required.
+If the human fetus is developing, outside of the uterus, this is called an extrauterine pregnancy and immediate medical attention is required.